Pulling Double Booty: Plot

 Hayley and Jeff announce they are going to the mall.
-At the mall, Hayley goes on a destructive rampage after Jeff ends their relationship.
+Hayley goes on a destructive rampage at the mall after Jeff ends their relationship.
 Stan rushes to the mall and reprimands Jeff, explaining Hayley goes on a rampage every time a boyfriend breaks up with her.
 Stan eventually tranquilizes her and brings her home.
 He informs Francine that Hayley will go to jail if she goes on another rampage.
-To prevent this, he starts to dictate whom Hayley gets to date, airlifting guys she is interested in.
+To prevent this, he starts to dictate who Hayley gets to date, airlifting guys she is interested in.

 Back home, Stan excuses himself to "feed Klaus".
 Realizing Klaus is supposed to fast for a blood test, Francine tries to stop him.
 On the way she sees Hayley and (apparently) Stan making out in Hayley's room.
-Downstairs she confronts Stan about this, who was actually sneaking off to steal cookie dough.
-Hayley appears with Bill, Stan's CIA body double, whom she was in fact making out with earlier.
+Downstairs she confronts Stan about this, who was sneaking off to steal cookie dough.
+Hayley appears with Bill, Stan's CIA body double, whom she was making out with earlier.
 Hayley explains that – furious at her father for his continued interference in her love life – she threw a salad at Bill's face at the CIA cafeteria, mistaking him for Stan.
 After realizing her mistake, they started dating.
 Stan decides Bill is perfect for Hayley.
 While the four of them are at the beach, Stan brags to Bill about how hot Francine is.
-This leads Bill – posing as Stan – to later attempt to sleep with her in the bedroom.
+This leads Bill – posing as Stan – to later attempt to sleep with Francine in the bedroom.
 Angered, Stan defenestrates him and threatens to kill him if he ever sees Hayley again.
-They are then unable to explain Bill's sudden absence to Hayley, as if she knows Bill attempted to sleep with her mother, or thinks he dumped her, she will go on a rampage.
+They cannot explain Bill's sudden absence to Hayley, as if she knows Bill attempted to sleep with her mother or thinks he dumped her, and she will go on a rampage.